Opioid receptor: Nomenclature

 The receptors were named using the first letter of the first ligand that was found to bind to them.
 Morphine was the first chemical shown to bind to "mu" receptors.
 The first letter of the drug morphine is m, rendered as the corresponding Greek letter μ.
-In similar manner, a drug known as ketocyclazocine was first shown to attach itself to "κ" (kappa) receptors, while the "δ" (delta) receptor was named after the mouse vas deferens tissue in which the receptor was first characterised.
+In similar manner, a drug known as ketocyclazocine was first shown to attach itself to "κ" (kappa) receptors, while the "δ" (delta) receptor was named after the mouse vas deferens tissue in which the receptor was first characterized.
 An additional opioid receptor was later identified and cloned based on homology with the cDNA.
 This receptor is known as the nociceptin receptor or ORL1 (opiate receptor-like 1).

 The opioid receptor types are nearly 70% identical, with the differences located at the N and C termini.
 The μ receptor is perhaps the most important.
 It is thought that the G protein binds to the third intracellular loop of all opioid receptors.
 Both in mice and humans, the genes for the various receptor subtypes are located on separate chromosomes.

 Separate opioid receptor subtypes have been identified in human tissue.
 Research has so far failed to identify the genetic evidence of the subtypes, and it is thought that they arise from post-translational modification of cloned receptor types.

-An IUPHAR subcommittee has recommended that appropriate terminology for the 3 classical (μ, δ, κ) receptors, and the non-classical (nociceptin) receptor, should be MOP ("Mu OPiate receptor"), DOP, KOP and NOP respectively.
+An IUPHAR subcommittee has recommended that appropriate terminology for the 3 classical (μ, δ, κ) receptors, and the non-classical (nociceptin) receptor, should be MOP ("Mu OPiate receptor"), DOP, KOP, and NOP respectively.